cpske/ISP/introduction/index.md

 *Why obfuscate email addresses?*

 Bots scan web pages for email addresses and login credentials to gather data for spam and phishing.
+Simply writing the word "at" instead of "\@" sign is not sufficient obfuscation.